Malexander murders: Legal process

 Axelsson, who was injured in the shooting, was captured at a local medical centre in Boxholm shortly after the murders.
 Arklöv was arrested in Tyresö three days after the robbery.

-While evading the arrest, Arklöv was shot in the lung.
+While evading arrest, Arklöv was shot in the lung.
 However, the injuries were not life-threatening.
 Olsson managed to escape the country (probably with help from his fiancée).
 He was arrested in Costa Rica about a week later on 6 June, and along with him about one million Swedish kronor from the loot was found.
 He was sent to Sweden a couple of weeks after his arrest.

 The Linköping primary court indicted the three men on 26 October.
 All three were sentenced to life imprisonment, Axelsson and Olsson on 18 January and Arklöv on 2 February 2000.
 The sentences were upheld by the Svea Court of Appeal.

 Olsson and Axelsson confessed to the bank robbery and admitted that they were present at Malexander, but denied committing the murders.
 Olsson claimed Arklöv alone killed the policemen, which Arklöv confessed to in June 2001.
 According to Arklöv, he took the policemen's own weapons and shot them point-blank, which corresponded with forensic investigation.
 The confession did not alter the verdicts for Axelsson or Olsson.
 The case, and most notably the life sentence for Axelsson, was heavily debated; as Sweden doesn't have a felony murder rule or doctrine of common purpose, the reality of sentencing the one member who had decidedly not committed the fatal shootings to the same sentence was considered harsh.
 At the time, the longest fixed sentence was 10 years in Swedish law (14 for cumulative offenses) which may have influenced the verdict.

 Arklöv, who received a psychiatric evaluation to determine whether he could be sentenced to prison or psychiatric care, was later sentenced for war crimes, including the torture of Bosniak Muslim prisoners, which he had committed during the civil war in the former Yugoslavia as part of a Croatian paramilitary group.

 Olsson was confined to Hall Prison.
 During the night of 27/28 July 2004, he escaped, but was captured two days later.
 On 27 November 2019, Tony Olsson (now named Byström), successfully saw his life sentence commuted to 35 years.
 Since he has been imprisoned since 1999 and Sweden uses a near-universal 2/3-measuring for parole, the commutation means he could be released on strict parole in 2022.
 Axelsson similarly had his sentence commuted to 35 years in 2020, and is scheduled for release in September 2022.